Aniina-ping/HW8-1-Ranking/README.md

 The rank of Node* is defined below:
 - The higher score => the higher rank
-- If same score => ranking by their names in lexicological order
+- If same score => ranking by their names in lexicological order (ex: Cherry, Vivi and Vivian, the print order should be: Cherry, Vivi, Vivian)

 Input:
 First line contains 1 number t, t is the number of test cases.